-We’ve reviewed some of the best aircrafts in various styles, shapes and sizes, and at different price points.
-Make sure to find a plane that's right for your experience level and for the kind of flying you want to do.
+We’ve reviewed some of the best aircrafts in various styles, shapes and sizes, and at different difficulty levels.
+Use our list of planes to find a one that's right for your experience level and for the kind of flying you want to do.

 Remote control planes are an incredibly popular hobby, and it doesn’t take much for you to join the crowd in taking to the skies.